 The Lusushwane Bulk Water Supply project is aimed at providing water to the rural communities of the Chief Albert Luthuli Local Municipality.
-The project will benefit at least 16 000 people in the vicinity.
+The project will benefit at least 16 285 people in the vicinity.

-The DWS funds Phase 1 to Phase 3 of the project, which is being implemented by the Gert Sibande District Municipality.

-The scheme, in all its phases, is valued at R90 151 000.
+The project, from Phase 1 to Phase 3, is funded by the DWS with the Gert Sibande District Municipality as the implementation agent.
+The scheme, in all its phases, is estimated to the value of around R90 151 000 (This estimate was determined in 2014, thus may increase due to costs escalations).
 On completion, it will benefit local communities including Bettysgoed, Smithfield, Oshoek, Lochiel, Robinsdale, Aankomst, Pampoen, Houtbosch and Hartbeeskop.